inlab-geo/inlab-apptainer/README.md

 apptainer build inlab.sif inlab.def
 ```

-This alllows to create under linux an environment/container where InLab's software ecosystem and all it's dependencies are available.
+This alllows to create under a linux an environment/container where InLab's software ecosystem and all it's dependencies are available.
 The image then can be use to run all the cofi notebooks without the need to install any of the packages required by any of the examples that may or may not be trivial to install.

-Once the image is built we start an interactive shell.
+Once the image is built we can start an interactive shell.

 ```
 apptainer shell inlab.sif
 ```

-We then navigate to our local cofi-examples directort and  run all notebooks by executing
+We then simply navigate to our local cofi-examples directory and  run all notebooks by executing

 ```
 python tools/run_notebooks/run_notebooks.py all